SameerDadoo/CS193HW1/README.md

 * You will be finished with the assignment when you have a functional **SINGLE COMMAND** for each of the 11 tasks in your `answers.sh` file.

-* In order to test your commands, run `bash -i grader.sh` in terminal.
-This program will let you know which command is not functionally properly.
+* In order to test your commands, run `bash -i grader.sh` in a terminal.
+This program will let you know which command is not functioning properly.
    * Please note that the grade you receive with the ` bash -i grader.sh` is not your guaranteed grade on homework 1.
 Your TA will still go through your commands to ensure that you only use a single command for each of the tasks.

 ## Notes on repository visibility

-Starting homework 1, **all homework repository must remain private**.
-Beside homework 0, all homework repositories will ship as private by default, and you will receive 0 and be subjected to academic dishonesty if you change them to public. **DO NOT CHANGE THE VISIBILITY SETTING!!** Homework 0 is the only homework repository that should be public.
+Starting homework 1, **all homework repositories must remain private**.
+Besides homework 0, every homework repository for CS193 will ship as private by default, and you will receive 0 on the assignment and be subjected to academic dishonesty if you change them to public. **DO NOT CHANGE THE VISIBILITY SETTING!!** Homework 0 is the only homework repository that should be public.
 If you are unsure about the visibility setting, do not hesitate to talk to one of the instructors after a lecture!

 ## Getting Started